day8/re-frame-10x/docs/HyperlinkedInformation/ReplayButton.md

 2. the event which caused "The Observed Epoch" is re-dispatched

 Further Notes:
-  - In Step 1, the reset of `app-db` will trigger subscriptions and views to rerun, as the application returns to the "prior state" but none of this trace is captured.
+  - In Step 1, the reset of `app-db` will trigger dominoes 4,5,6, causing subscriptions and views to rerun, as the application returns to the "prior state" but none of this trace is captured.
 It is all ignored.
   - All trace arising in Step 2 forms a normal, new Epoch.
-The (original) Observed Epoch is still there untouched.
+The (original) Observed Epoch is still there, untouched.
   - The new Epoch (Step 2) is added to the end of the existing Epoch list.
 It is the newest, most recent Epoch.
   - The user is auto-navigated to view this new epoch.
 So the user immediately sees the results for this new Epoch - the timings etc.